Skip to main content

 Type of action: Innovation action (IA)

-Climate change, environmental degradation and loss of biodiversity are major global threats that require urgent collaborative actions across industry, sectors, cities and regions, communities and citizens.
-Half of total greenhouse gas (GHG) emissions and more than 90 % of biodiversity loss come from resource extraction and processing.
-Global consumption of materials, especially biomass, fossil fuels, metals and minerals are expected to double by 2060 and annual waste generation is estimated to increase by 70 % by 2050.
+Climate change, environmental degradation, and biodiversity loss are major global threats that require urgent collaborative action across industries, sectors, cities, regions, communities, and citizens.
+Half of total GHG emissions and more than 90% of biodiversity loss are attributed to resource extraction and processing.
+Global consumption of materials, particularly biomass, fossil fuels, metals, and minerals, is expected to double by 2060, and annual waste generation is estimated to increase by 70% by 2050.

-TREASoURcE focuses on demonstrating the CE solutions in cities and regions located in the Nordics (Finland, Sweden, Norway and Denmark), and they will be replicated in the Baltics (Estonia, Latvia, Lithuania), Poland and Germany (of the Baltic Sea Region).
-The combination of the cities and regions will enable large reach and bigger impact and boost the replicability and scalability potential of the CE solutions.
-A common issue of the regions’ material circulation is low and decentralised material volumes and resulting challenges in feasibility, and bottlenecks have been high risk investments due challenges in securing sufficient feedstock (quality and quantity).
-However, regional strengths lie in ambitious climate and environmental targets.
+TREASoURcE focuses on demonstrating CE solutions in cities and regions across the Nordics (Finland, Sweden, Norway, and Denmark), with plans to replicate them in the Baltics (Estonia, Latvia, Lithuania), Poland, and Germany (within the Baltic Sea Region).
+The combination of these cities and regions will enable broad reach and significant impact, enhancing the replicability and scalability potential of the CE solutions.
+A common issue across the regions is the low and decentralised material volumes, which present feasibility challenges and high-risk investments due to difficulties in securing sufficient feedstock in terms of both quality and quantity.
+Nevertheless, the regions’ strengths lie in their ambitious climate and environmental targets.

 Leading organisation